Lillerød

 Lillerød (sometimes named Allerød) is a Danish town, seat of the Allerød Municipality, in the Region Hovedstaden.
-Its population 1 January 2022 was of 16,741.
+Its population 1 January 2025 was of 16,756.

 Geography

 Lillerød is located in the northern side of the Zealand island, 27 km north-northwest (NNW) from Copenhagen and 26 km southwest (SW) from Helsingør.

+Transport

+Lillerød is served by Allerød railway station, located on the North Line of Copenhagen's S-train network.